Producer Paul Epworth on Mixing Adele

 Here’s what Epworth had to say about his multiple Grammy wins, the signal chain behind the timeless vocals of Adele and other artists, and the Universal Audio tools that help him bring his unique and potent production aesthetic to hit project after hit project.

 Congratulations on the Grammy wins!
 It was very cool to see you accepting those awards.

 Thank you!
 It’s funny thinking about how many people have seen it — I gather 37 million people watched that show.
 I tried to put that out of my mind at the time and tried not to worry about the pressure.
 I usually much prefer being in the studio.
 [Laughs.]

 How did the awards affect you?
 Are you just back to business as normal, or has life really changed?

 It’s pretty weird, but I am back in the studio today.
 I had some time off with my wife and daughter right after the awards.
 I was just trying to quantify the whole thing.
 It’s truly exciting.
 That producer award is possibly the highest accolade I could get in this business and my line of work.
 And to get another three awards for the album — Song and Record of the Year among them — I can’t believe it.
 It’s phenomenal.

-“All the vocals on the Adele tracks I produced were recorded through the Universal Audio 6176, so you can credit Adele’s bright and crystal-clear, dulcet tones to the UA preamp and compressor.
-In terms of getting a feel for the track, I use the UAD Roland RE-201 Space Echo all the time.”
+“All the vocals on the Adele tracks I produced were recorded through the UA 6176, so you can credit Adele’s bright and crystal-clear, dulcet tones to the UA preamp and compressor.”

 How would you characterize your production work?